 Our veterans occupy a special place in the heart and minds of Americans.
-As people who have been willing to put their own lives on the line in defense of the freedom and security we all hold so dear, they deserve the highest level of respect and admiration.
-Beyond that, they deserve a safe, secure place of their own to enjoy the fullest possible life back home.
+As people who have been willing to put their lives on the line in defense of our freedom and security, they deserve our utmost respect and admiration.
+More than that, they deserve to enjoy the fullest possible life back home.

 Because this program has been designed around the specific needs of our veterans, we have developed working relationships or gathered insights from the following:

 - Compliance with all program requirements (as stated in the handbook)

 - Abstinence from alcohol and other drugs, with random drug screenings

 - Respect other veteran residents, support staff and community partners

 - Be open, honest and accountable

 We work closely with the Veterans Court of Southern Indiana, a specialized court that monitors veterans in the court system who want treatment for alcohol or substance addiction or serious mental health issues.
 The Court’s mission is to successfully rehabilitate veterans involved in the court system using evidence-based treatment, so that they can lead productive, law-abiding civilian lives.